shatran/card-react/README.md

 ### Installing card-react from npm

-If you're using npm, you can install card.js with:
+If you're using npm, you can installreact-card with:

   npm install card-react